signal18/replication-manager/README.md

 __replication-manager__ is an high availability solution to manage MariaDB 10.x and MySQL & Percona Server 5.7 GTID replication topologies.

-Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion _(also known as switchover)_, or electing a new master on failure detection _(also known as failover)_.
-It enforces best practices to get at a minimum up to zero loss in most failure cases.
-Multiple clusters management is the foundation to define shard groups and replication-manager can be used to deploy some MariaDB sharding solutions.
+The main features are:
+ * Replication monitoring
+ * Topology detection
+ * Slave to master promotion (switchover)
+ * Master election on failure detection (failover)
+ * Replication best practice enforcement
+ * Target to up to zero loss in most failure scenarios
+ * Multiple cluster management
+ * Proxy integration (ProxySQL, MaxScale, HAProxy, Spider)

 ### [Documentation](https://docs.signal18.io)

+### License

+__replication-manager__ is released under the GPLv3 license. ([complete licence text](https://github.com/github/orchestrator/blob/master/LICENSE))

+It includes third-party libraries released under their own licences.
+Please refer to the `vendor` directory for more information.

+It also includes derivative work from the `go-carbon` library by Roman Lomonosov, released under the MIT licence and found under the `graphite` directory.
+The original library can be found here: https://github.com/lomik/go-carbon

+## Copyright and Support

 Replication Manager for MySQL and MariaDB is developed and supported by [SIGNAL 18 SARL](https://signal18.io/products).